sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 [:days2:SAGE Days 2] Coffee Shops

 For lots of suggestions around the city take a look at http://seattle.wifimug.org/.
 Of course this guide is really not necessary.
-If you go anywhere in seattle and look around chances are you will see a coffee shop.
+If you go anywhere in seattle and look around chances are you will see a coffee shop and probably two across the street from each other.
 That said here is a guide to the area around campus.

 == Coffee Shops On Campus ==
 (Both of these are about 1 minute from the communications building.)